 SCREEN: To be provided by authors: A reference diffraction-limited image of the target structure being captured.

-SCREEN: To be provided by authors: The preamplifier gain being set to 3 and the frame transfer being activated.
+The preamplifier gain being set to 3 and the frame transfer being activated.
 Then, EM-gain being set to 200.

 Adjust the laser strength to a suitable level where blinking events are separated in space and time, set the exposure time to 30 milliseconds, and begin the acquisition.
 Acquire ten-thousand to thirty-thousand frames [1].

-SCREEN: To be provided by authors: The laser strength being adjusted.
+SCREEN: To be provided by authors: Laser power turned on to its maximum strength.
+The laser strength being adjusted.
 The exposure time being set to 30 milliseconds.
 The acquisition begins.
+TXT: For demonstration purpose, we acquired 7000 – 8000 frames only.
+Repeat similar acquisition at different ROIs.

 For the image reconstruction of dSTORM, open ImageJ and import the raw data.
 Open the ThunderSTORM (Thunderstorm) plugin and configure the camera setting corresponding to the device [1].